hashicorp/design-system/website/docs/components/accordion/partials/guidelines/guidelines.md

 ## Sizes

-Our Accordion comes in three sizes: `small`, `medium`, and `large`.
-We recommend using `medium`, but use whichever size best fits your UI’s needs.
+The Accordion comes in three sizes: `small`, `medium`, and `large`.
+We recommend using `medium` for most use cases, but use whichever size best fits your UI’s needs.

 ![Image here of different sizes - only card variant](/assets/components/accordion/accordion-size-range.png)

 !!!
 Dont

-The size is set at the Accordion (group) level, so AccordionItem sizes are not interchangeable.
+The size is set at the Accordion (group) level, don't mix different sizes of the AccordionItem.

 ![Image here of DONT change sizes - only card variant](/assets/components/accordion/accordion-size-Dont.png) !!!

 ## Types

-Our Accordion has two container types: `card` and `flush`.
+The Accordion has two container types: `card` and `flush`.

 ### Card

-The `card` variant is the default and recommended type, creating visual separation between Accordion sections and other UI elements.
-It helps organize content blocks and distinguish between sections within Tabs.
+Use the `card` variant by default to create visual separation between Accordion Sections and other UI elements, organize blocks of content, and distinguish between sections with Tabs.
 Unlike `Cards`/`Tiles` or `Tables`, the `card` variant groups multiple expandable sections for flexible content management.

 !!!
 Do